AshburnLee/earlyTerminationOfTransferLearningInReinforcementLearning/README.md

       <version>1.0.19</version>
     </dependency>
 ```
     By doing this, BURLAP and jFreeChart can be used in users projects.

-3. Put all these folders under the
+3. Put all these folders in user's project
+Navigate to src->main->java.
+Put all folders in here.

 ## Discription of folders and files:
 ### plot